masaar/limp/README.md

 # Features
 ## Modern
 LIMP is based on modern approaches of apps development.
-It enabled both backend developers and front-end developers with set of tools to achieve better and more from very simple and powerful set of tools.
+It enables both backend developers and front-end developers with set of tools to achieve better and more from very simple and powerful set of tools.

 ## Type Driven
 LIMP has sophisticated workflow to handle types.
 It has the tools to convert types when needed.
 And, it has the process to reject wrong data types.
 This gives developers huge relieve and peace of mind when developing complicated apps that require type accuracy.